giofusco/EyeTracker_UnifiedFramework/README.txt

 2) On the IMU/Stimuli computer: launch example.py to test that the connections are working.

 Step 1 is always required, even when writing your own code.
-Make sure the IMU port is corrected set up in the unified framework header section (line 26 of unified_framework.py) the current value is set to IMU_TTY = '/dev/ttyUSB0'
+Make sure the IMU port is correctly set up in the unified framework header section (line 26 of unified_framework.py) the current value is set to IMU_TTY = '/dev/ttyUSB0'